Multiple Offers on a House: 7 Tests to Select the Best

 Test 4: Strongest buyer financials

-While a large down payment might impress you, it’s important to consider the broader picture of the buyer’s financials.
-An experienced listing agent can help you assess potential risks before accepting an offer.
+While a large down payment can definitely look impressive, it’s worth looking at the full picture of the buyer’s finances.
+A good listing agent can help you spot any red flags and weigh the risks before you commit to an offer.

 “Essentially, we’re trying to psychoanalyze the buyer,” Taranto says.
 “If I can see a signal that the buyer is tight for money just from the way the offer is written, then that’s not a good sign.
 What if there is a repair that needs to be done that the seller doesn’t want to do or can’t afford to do now?”